MarkMos/open-blog-revolution/README.md

 tags:
   - tag
 cover:
-  src: relative path, for example ../media/imagename
+  src: filenam, for example imagename.ext - subfolders accepted subfolder/imagename.ext
   title: string
   alt: string
 ---
 ```
-Posts must have at least one tag.
+Posts **must** have at least one tag.

 `.mdx` is similar to Markdown but allows you to use HTML tags.